-We identified 5,292 adults (≥19 years) who used ADHD drugs during the study period (2003-2012), filling a total of 91,766 prescriptions.
-Methylphenidate was the most commonly filled prescription (42,772 prescriptions for extended release formulations, 33,389 prescriptions for instant release formulations), followed by amphetamine (10,221 prescriptions) and atomoxetine (5,384 prescriptions).
+We identified 5292 adults (≥19 years) who used ADHD drugs during the study period (2003-2012), filling a total of 91,766 prescriptions.
+Methylphenidate was the most commonly filled prescription (42,772 prescriptions for extended-release formulations and 33,389 prescriptions for instant-release formulations), followed by amphetamine (10,221 prescriptions) and atomoxetine (5384 prescriptions).

-The 1-year period prevalence for ADHD drug use in Iceland increased over the study period, from 2.9 per 1,000 in 2003 to 12.2 per 1,000 in 2012.
-As seen in fig. 1, this steady rise was driven by increasing use of extended release methylphenidate formulations, and to some extent atomoxetine, while use of amphetamine and instant release methylphenidate formulations decreased during the study period.
-The point prevalence (fig. 2) shows that the increase in use between 2003 and 2012 was most pronounced among young adults (19-24 years); from 1.7 to 17.8 per 1,000 young females and 2.7 to 24.0 per 1,000 young males.
+The 1-year period prevalence for ADHD drug use in Iceland increased over the study period, from 2.9 per 1000 in 2003 to 12.2 per 1000 in 2012.
+As seen in Fig. 1, this steady rise was driven by increasing use of extended-release methylphenidate formulations, and to some extent atomoxetine, while use of amphetamine and instant-release methylphenidate formulations decreased during the study period.
+The point prevalence (fig. 2) shows that the increase in use between 2003 and 2012 was most pronounced among young adults (19-24 years), from 1.7 to 17.8 per 1000 young females and 2.7 to 24.0 per 1000 young males.
 The 1-year period prevalence revealed a similar time trend and differences in use of ADHD drugs between sex and age groups, as depicted in the point prevalence (data not shown).

-The annual incidence of ADHD drug use among adults in Iceland increased 3-fold (table 2), similarly among men and women.
-As for the prevalence estimates, we noted the highest increase among young adults (19-24 years) (from 2.0 to 8.9 per 1,000) and lowest among adults 50 years and older (from 0.6 to 1.5 per 1,000).
-Specialists in psychiatry initiated ADHD drug treatment in 79% of new adult users, while primary care practitioners initiated treatment in 10% of the first-time adult cases.
-Prescribers with another specialty, or no specialty, issued the first ADHD prescription to, 8% and 3%, respectively, of all adult users.
+The annual incidence of ADHD drug use among adults in Iceland increased 3 times (table 1), similarly among men and women.
+As for the prevalence estimates, we noted the highest increase among young adults (19-24 years) (from 2.0 to 8.9 per 1000) and lowest among adults 50 years and older (from 0.6 to 1.5 per 1000).
+Specialists in psychiatry initiated ADHD